-Support and advice is available from the College Computing Support Office, which also sells a range of computer hardware and media.
+Support and advice is available from the College Computing Support Office.
 You may be able to borrow computer equipment from the College; please ask at the Computing Support Office for details.

 University Information Services (formerly known as the University Computing Service) runs a number of University-wide facilities, including the central University e-mail system (Hermes) and authentication services (Raven).

 In addition, many departments offer a range of computing facilities to suit the courses that they provide.
 Information about such facilities can be obtained from the appropriate department.